JiaxuanYou/graph-generation/README.md

 We also compute the orbit counts for each graph, represented as a high-dimensional data point.
 We then compute the MMD between the two _sets of sampled points_ using ORCA (see http://www.biolab.si/supp/orca/orca.html) at `eval/orca`.
+One first needs to compile ORCA by `g++ -O2 -std=c++11 -o orca orca.cpp` in directory `eval/orca` (the binary file already in repo works in Ubuntu).

+To evaluate, run `python evaluate.py`.
+Arguments specific to evaluation is specified in class `evaluate.Args_evaluate`.
+Note that the field `Args_evaluate.dataset_name_all` must only contain datasets that are already trained, by setting args.graph_type to each of the datasets and running `python main.py`.

 ## Visualization of graphs
 The training, testing and generated graphs are saved at 'graphs/'.